A form of cannabis extract, shatter is a hard, translucent concentrate similar in texture and appearance to glass. Learn more in our guide to shatter

 How to Use Shatter

-You can find more about dabbing cannabis shatter, including our How To video, here.
+Visit our what is dabbing guide to learn more about dabbing cannabis shatter, including our How To video.

 What Makes Shatter Different?

 For most practical purposes, there is little difference between shatter and other forms of marijuana extract.
 They are consumed in the same ways and largely have the same potency range.
-Most differences between concentrate types then are cosmetic.
+Most differences between cannabis extract types then are cosmetic.

 Shatter is an amber or gold color and is transparent to some degree.
 The reason shatter concentrate is semi-clear has to do with the molecules in the extracted cannabis oil.
-In shatter, they’re all stacked nice and neat in straight rows, one on top of the other.
+In shatter, these molecules are all stacked nice and neat in straight rows, one on top of the other.
 This molecular alignment allows light to pass through the marijuana extract and gives the shatter its glass-like properties.

 Heat, moisture, and high terpene content can affect the texture and extraction, which may turn extracted oils into a runnier substance that resembles sap but retaining its translucent appearance.

-Concentrates other than shatter and sap are whipped, stirred, or shaken at various times during the process, agitating the individual molecules in the mixture.
+Concentrates other than shatter and sap are whipped, stirred, or shaken at various times during the process, agitating the individual molecules in the mixture and causing their cloudy appearance.
 Shatter is not agitated which accounts for its translucency.

 Benefits of Shatter

 Check with your local marijuana dispensary for their selection of shatters and other cannabis extracts.
-You can learn more about cannabis extracts, dabbing, and more on our Cannabis 101 page.
+You can also learn more about cannabis extracts, dabbing, and much more on our Cannabis 101 page.